 Waterloo, Ontario: Childhood Cycling Joy in Cycleable, Walkable Neighbourhood

-But I go back further to my first childhood bike route, a maple tree shaded street in Waterloo, Ontario.
+But I go back further to my first childhood bike route: a maple tree shaded street in Waterloo, Ontario.
 It was here, this lovely street with friendly neighbours, that seeded my bicycling dreams.
-It was a one-way, one lane street off a busy downtown main street where I learned to bike at 11 years old, with younger siblings.My parents actively chose a home in Waterloo downtown’s core in the 1970′s –a walk 10 minutes to transit and 15 minutes to a shopping area and school.
+It was a one-way, one lane street off a busy downtown main street where I learned to bike at 11 years old, with younger siblings.My parents actively chose a home in Waterloo’s downtown core in the 1970’s –a 10-minute walk 10 to transit and 15 minutes to a shopping area and school.
 We didn’t have any car for a few years.

 We took turns learning to bike, by holding the saddle and handlebar for each other and wobbling up and down the sidewalk on a shared bike with no training wheels.
 We could only afford 2 bikes for 6 children.

 Later, I escaped joyfully away from babysitting duties, by twirling my bike past lovely, nineteenth century homes with rambling, wrap-around porches and stained glass windows on our street.